 Switch it Up – Spice up your oatmeal game and try out this fun take on the classic breakfast staple.

-Toppings! – If you eat oatmeal strictly for the toppings, then this oatmeal recipe is the perfect base for all your favorite garnishes.
+Toppings! – If you eat oatmeal strictly for the toppings, then this pumpkin oatmeal recipe is the perfect base for all your favorite garnishes.

 Easy to Make – For those mornings when you’re in a rush, this recipe only contains 7 ingredients that you probably already have in your pantry, and 30 minutes of your time.